junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Castiel!
 Wait!
 What should I do?"
 Jimmy panics.
 But the angel stops answering.

 Lucifer is still tearing their wings apart.
 "Come on, Cas," the Devil calls him almost sweetly.
 "Didn't we spend enough time together?
 How long do you still need for us to bond?
-I just need a little bit information to find my brother.
+I just need a little bit of information to find my brother.
 I have a feeling tonight is the night, you get it?
 The big night.
 I think everything can end tonight, and I will win.
 If you help me, when I win, I promise I'll give you the place by my side, what about that?"

 Jimmy can barely focus on the words Lucifer was saying, with all the shrieking pain passing from inside and outside the body.
-His consciousness is still slowly floating toward the surface, not clear enough to handle the reality.
+His consciousness is still slowly floating toward the surface, not clear enough to handle reality.
 In the sea of darkness, he sees another shape falling, sinking deeper by every minute; he tries desperately to reach him, swimming toward him.

-The angel falls like a bird getting shot by the hunters, falling straight from the sky, blood spreading from the gun wound, feathers scattering.
+The angel falls like a bird getting shot by the hunters, falling straight from the sky, blood spreading from the gunshot wound, feathers scattering.
 Two wings dangle pitifully behind his back, bones broken at every joint, with not much feathers left.
-Even the ones that's still hanging on the wing bone, they're distorted, hardened, distained.
+Even the ones that are still hanging on the wing bone, they're distorted, hardened, distained.
 A bird that can never fly again, now sinking under the water.

 "Come on, Castiel, you have to wake up!
 It's the Devil outside!"
 Jimmy's consciousness reaches Castiel's, trying to pull him above the surface like saving a drowning man, pushing his shoulder against the angel's to fight against the downward force.
 But that metaphorical force inside their head is way stronger than gravity.
-The angel slips off Jimmy's grasp, just keeps falling, and falling.
+The angel slips out of Jimmy's grasp, just keeps falling, and falling.
 Too torn and broken to be woken up.

 Jimmy has to fight his own way to the surface, opening his eyes.

-The first thing he can notice is the broken wings and feathers, like the ones he see on the angel's consciousness.
+The first thing he can notice is the broken wings and feathers, like the ones he sees on the angel's consciousness.
 He tries to struggle, hoping to break his hands free when the Devil isn't watching.
-He wonders if this is what Castiel means, it's on him to take the two of us out of there now.
+He wonders if this is what Castiel means; it's on him to take the two of us out of there now.

 "Why are you so quiet now?
 Say something!"
 Lucifer shows up to the right of him, reaching a hand to tune something a little above his head.
-Jimmy can feel a dull drill moves inside his head, poking at his consciousness, disturbing the sea all around him.
+Jimmy can feel a dull drill move inside his head, poking at his consciousness, disturbing the sea all around him.
 He thinks, he just feels Castiel's consciousness sinking deeper.

 Jimmy screams in pain -- though it doesn't actually feel as bad as the one on the wings, he screams like it's worse, way worse.

 "No," he manages to choke out, making his voice lower than his usual, closer to the angel's.

 A smile crawls onto the Devil's face.
 "There we are, Cas, that's right!
-You got to participate!
-It's a team work!
+You've got to participate!
+It's teamwork!
 What's the fun if you don't scream, am I right?"

 He turns back to continue tearing apart his wings.